Hogwarts-coder10/kedis-python/README.md

 - Advanced data structures
 - Redis-inspired optimizations
 - C implementation after architecture validation

-🤝 Contributing
+# 🤝 Contributing
 This is primarily a personal learning project, but ideas, suggestions, and improvements are welcome.

 📌 Author
 V SS Karthik

-Quote
-“Built to understand systems, not just use them.”
+"Built to understand systems, not just use them.”